ammeLacy/nc-news/README.md

 ##### Testing explanation
 All tests exist in the spec folder and are split into the following

- - Files devoted to tests for the functions required to manipulate the data from data files into the database,
+ - Testing for the functions required to manipulate the data from data files into the database,
  - Tests per end-point
  - Testing for utility functions required by the models.
 ```